Meditation Practices based on Brain science.

 These two techniques are important research tools in my work.
 The sensed presence technique appears to be amygdalar in it effects, while the imagined space technique seems to be hippocampal.
 Together, they have the potential to look into the limbic system in altogether new, and non-intrusive ways.

 First, close your eyes and be aware of your breathing.
 Then look into the darkness behind your eyelids.
 Orient your eyes towards the point directly in front of you.
 At the same time, place your visual attention on a point above it.
-To do it you will have to separate the direction of your visual attention form the direction of your eyes.
+To do it you will have to separate the direction of your visual attention from the direction of your eyes.
 One person found that it created a large amount of visual imagery in just a few seconds.
 Another found themselves disappearing, felt shocked at this and pulled themselves out of the experience.

 One last point to mention.
-All of the experiences I have mentioned her happened within one minute of beginning the practice the first time.
+All the experiences I have mentioned here happened within one minute of beginning the practice the first time.
 Those who tried them again on their own often found that later experiences were different.
 A few of the research subjects have later reported that the Sensed Presence technique became a part of their regular spiritual practice.

 There is also another point to add concerning brain anatomy.